 Kenai Fjords National Park is open year-round; however, the road to Exit Glacier is closed to cars for the winter months and much of the spring.
 Snow at higher elevations on the Harding Icefield trail can persist into mid-summer.
 It is always a good idea to check on current conditions before setting out.

-The Exit Glacier Area is currently Closed to snowmachine use.
+The Exit Glacier Area is currently Open to snowmachine use.
 Refer to the Exit Glacier Developed Area map and regulations for details on snowmachine boundaries in the Exit Glacier Area.

 Note: An ice fall hazard zone has been identified at the toe and sides of Exit Glacier, due to tall blocks and slabs of ice, as well as ice caves.
 For your safety, entry into this zone is prohibited.
 Please do not continue past ice fall hazard zone signs.